 A spokesman said: “We salted main roads on Monday afternoon and again yesterday morning, but the overnight snow was deeper than expected and then froze.”

 The spokesman stressed that the A31 was a trunk road and therefore the responsibility of the Highways Agency.

 An agency spokesman said: “Everything that could be done on A31 was done.”

 Meanwhile a nine car pile up on the M27 left drivers facing long delays yesterday afternoon after two lanes were closed.

 The cars all came off the motorway in hazardous driving conditions on the westbound carriageway between junctions five and seven at West End shortly after 12.30pm.
 Nobody was seriously injured.

 Hampshire’s Roads Policing Unit are still urging drivers to remain cautious and ensure their cars are fit for the roads and cleared of snow before setting off.

-Passengers bound for Southampton Airport were also being advised to check in as normal after flights suffered delays and cancellations yesterday following the closure of the runway that was reopened by midday.
+Passengers bound for Southampton Airport were also being advised to check in as normal after flights suffered delays and cancellations yesterday following the closure of the runway that was

 Despite the expected break in arctic conditions today, the snow is forecast to return towards the end of the week with more snow showers predicted overnight on Thursday and on Friday.